lindekaer/lindekaer.github.io/README.md

 - Due to a bug in Leaflet, the map hijacks scroll touch events.
 Use version 7.5 or wait for fix.
 - Add Docker text (see below)
 - Create 404.html
-- Finnish Romania article
+- Ascend vs Ascent
-- Write Barcelona article
+- Store fonts locally

 https://docs.docker.com/v1.8/installation/centos/